bishnu1992/linux-system-setup/README.md

-(Run this before accessing the github account, example cloneing the private repo of it)
+(Run this before accessing the github account, example cloning the private repo of it)

 `ssh-add github`